ashendge/DevOpsMilestone3/README.md

 ##### Krishna Teja Dinavahi

+#### Tools and Services Used:
+>   * Amazon Web Services to provision remote machines running Ubuntu OS.
+  * Jenkins Continous Integration tool to automatically start build on each new change to the repository

-##### The application used for this milestone is borrowed from homework 3 where one can navigate to different pages on appropriate URLs.
+##### The application used for this milestone is borrowed from homework 3 where one can navigate to different resources on appropriate URLs

 ## Properties of the deployment pipeline covered in the milestone

 #####  1. Automatically configure production environment using Ansible.
-> In this step,
+> In this step, we used